Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Knowledge-driven edge cases

 \subsubsection{Vehicle-related Edge Cases}

-Differently from \ac{odd}-related edge cases, here the focus is on intrinsic factors and responses of the vehicle, such as wrong predictions of other road users' behavior, or inappropriate reactions to external participants' behavior, among others.
-For this, expert knowledge can be employed to identify influencing factors or triggering conditions that may lead to edge cases.
+Different from \ac{odd}-related edge cases, here the focus is on intrinsic factors and responses of the vehicle, such as wrong predictions of other road users' behavior, or inappropriate reactions to external participants' behavior, among others.
 These factors can be aligned with known system vulnerabilities to enhance the relevance of the analysis for the system under test.
 This approach relies on reasoning based on accident kinematics, system effect analysis, or cause-effect relationships \cite{Neurohr2021Criticality}.

 The expert knowledge used in this approach can build on conventional \ac{HARA} \cite{khastgir2017towards}, by identifying possible malfunctions that could lead to system hazards and their associated risks.
 A systematic analysis of the physical limitations of the subsystems can be found in \cite{zendel2017analyzing}. \Ac{STPA}, as a formal system engineering and hazard analysis method, can be helpful here \cite{leveson2016engineering}.
 The expert can use failure and incident logs of previous vehicle generations as a source.